spakry/employeePayroll/README.md

    - If this application was destined for a production environment, what would you add or change?
           I would implement token authentication such you require permission to write and read to the database.
           I would also implement a CI/CD pipeline using a framework such as Docker and automated integration tests and unit tests.
+          Additionally, i would consider using Proto (google framework) simmilar to JSON which serializes and decodes faster and is more compressed.
+This would improve API speed and size, making it able to better scale to serve the entire company's payroll requirements.

    - What compromises did you have to make as a result of the time constraints of this challenge?
           If time was not a constraint, i would have used a full stack web framework such as Django, whereas